Annabelle (doll): History

 According to the Warrens, they were given the doll in the 1970s by a 28-year-old student nurse named Donna from Hartford, Connecticut who claimed the doll could move by itself and exhibited malicious and frightening behavior.
-The Warrens said a psychic medium had told the student nurse and her roommate that the doll had been taken over by the spirit of a dead six-year-old girl named Annabelle Higgins.
+The Warrens said a psychic medium had told the student nurse and her roommate that the doll had been taken over by the spirit of a dead seven-year-old girl named Annabelle.
 The Warrens claimed the doll was demonically possessed and subsequently placed it in a display box at their Occult Museum in Monroe, Connecticut.

 Over time, the Warrens publicized various claims about Annabelle: supposedly the doll inflicted "psychic slashes" that drew blood from victims, caused a priest who insulted the doll to run his car into a tree, and stabbed a homicide detective, forcing him into early retirement.

 The story of the doll was featured in the 1980 book The Demonologist, written by Gerald Brittle, the result of what the author has claimed was "an exclusive deal" with Lorraine Warren.
 In 2009, Tony DeRosa-Grund‘s Evergreen Media Group made a series of deals with the Warrens for rights to exploit their stories.
-In 2014, Warner Brothers New Line Cinema claimed rights to the Annabelle story in connection with chapters from The Demonologist which they say "were acquired from Mrs. Warren and/or [Tony] Spera and Graymalkin Media.”
+In 2014, Warner Bros.'
+New Line Cinema claimed rights to the Annabelle story in connection with chapters from The Demonologist which they say "were acquired from Mrs. Warren and/or [Tony] Spera and Graymalkin Media.”
 The Annabelle doll character based on the Warrens' story was featured in The Conjuring Universe, a film series that includes the following: Annabelle (2014), Annabelle: Creation (2017), and Annabelle Comes Home (2019).
 The producers did not use the likeness of Raggedy Ann, partially due to potential trademark issues and partially to make the doll's appearance more unsettling for a horror film; its appearance has been described as a "terrifying porcelain doll that is disfigured and immediately menacing".
 The character makes its first appearance in James Wan's The Conjuring (2013) and additionally makes brief appearances in his sequel The Conjuring 2 (2016) and Michael Chaves' The Curse of La Llorona (2019), The Conjuring: The Devil Made Me Do It (2021), and The Conjuring: Last Rites (2025), as well as in the DC Extended Universe films Aquaman (2018) and Shazam!
 (2019), respectively directed by Wan and Annabelle: Creation director David F. Sandberg.
 The doll also appears in Shazam!
 Fury of the Gods, also directed by Sandberg.